Samarkin/SyncWhole/README.md

 Refer to [this page](https://developers.google.com/calendar/quickstart/dotnet) to create a new project in your own Google account and download `credentials.json`.

-Move it to the project root directory and rename to `Google.credentials.json`.
+Move it to the `Google` folder under the project root.

 Use Visual Studio 2017 to open and build the solution.